Bottlegate: Crowd reaction

-After the controversial decision, many attendees at the stadium, including those in the famous "Dawg Pound" section, became enraged.
-Some fans began angrily booing and hurling beer bottles.
-While these bottles were plastic, many still contained beer and thus considerably heavier than their empty weight.
+After the controversial decision, many attendees at the stadium, including those in the "Dawg Pound" section, became enraged.
+Some fans began angrily booing and hurling beer bottles, many of which still contained beer.
 Various other objects were also thrown onto the playing field.
 The players, officials, and coaches migrated to the middle of the field to escape the debris and prevent injury.
 Some players reported getting hit, but none were seriously injured.
-A few especially rowdy fans attempted to storm onto the field, but were quickly detained by law enforcement.
+A few fans attempted to storm onto the field, but were quickly detained by law enforcement.
 After a few minutes of waiting for the crowd to settle, the field had become littered with bottles and debris.
-Fearing for the teams' safety, referee McAulay announced "That is the end of the game" with 48 seconds left on the clock, something that has never been done before in the history of the NFL.
+For the teams' safety, McAulay announced, "That's the end of the game" with 48 seconds left on the clock; no NFL referee had ever declared a game over before time had expired.
 After McAulay's announcement, the players, coaches, and officials began to run off the field.
 As they sprinted towards the tunnels, the officials and some players and coaches were pelted with bottles.
 Announcers Johnson and Jones told viewers that they saw an unspecified person fall to the ground after a thrown object, which they claimed was either a Sony Walkman or a CD player, "split his head wide open," and lamented the "ugly" actions of the Cleveland fans.